Anguish of families over ‘senseless’ murders on streets of Nottingham

 “I am very aware of the impact that these horrendous crimes will have had not only on Nottingham and Nottinghamshire but also across the whole country.

 “I am determined that we will work with community members, students from both universities and others impacted to reassure and support them.
-It is important that as a city we stand together.
+It is important that as a city we stand together.”